Artists Repertory Theatre

 To increase the theater’s visibility and public interface with the neighborhood, the design converts the former entry sequence into welcoming lobby with a new gallery, café, and bar.
-A dramatic glass volume on the second story containing rehearsal spaces will cantilever over the lobby, framing the building entry.
 Inside, flexible theaters and support spaces bridge the gap between programs, and increase performance capacity.
-The upgraded 250-seat and 99-seat theaters will now support the company’s vision for intimate productions, and provide a platform for new stories waiting to be shared.
+The upgraded 178-seat and 99-seat theaters will now support the company’s vision for intimate productions, and provide a platform for new stories waiting to be shared.

 Creating a design that amplifies Artists Rep's artistic work and engagement without losing the original building’s warmth and experimental character is a priority for the project.
 To that end, much of the building’s original timber structure will be salvaged and refurbished.
 Another major goal for the project is increasing accessibility for staff, performers, and visitors.
 Spaces throughout the building, from the theaters to the control rooms, will be upgraded with equity in mind.